paulbricman/paulbricman.github.io/_pages/thoughtware.md

 In the upcoming years, I plan to bring the following ideas to life, roughly in order:

 - a nutritional label for food for thought
+- an artificial sense organ for insight
 - a graph-based belief system editor
+- a sandbox for training collaborative virtual assistants
 - a data-driven memory palace
+- a version control system for ideas
-- a human language created by machines
+- a human language forged by machines
+- a tool for mining interdisciplinary metaphors
+- a design language which adapts to written meaning
 - a growth agent for shared understanding
-- a visualization of an idea's genealogical tree
-- a tool for forging interdisciplinary metaphors
 - a biometric regulator of autonomic arousal
 - a groovebox for remixing cognitive processing modes